Devika-Gopan/HFH_Python_Project/README.md

 <img src="banner/banner.gif" width="100%" height="">

 # Project Title
+HFH_Python_Project

-A brief description of what this project does and who it's for
+A brief description of what this project does and who it's for Attendance Checker project using Python which checks the attendance of the students and reports the missing students name.Also identify unknown students in the participants list if any.

 ## Demo + Video